Prof-M-s-Classroom/programming-assignment-1-jan-miko/README.md

 Here I will list what each Method does.

 Insertion Methods:
-- addWaypointAtBeginning: add a new waypoint as a node at the beginning of the list
+- addWaypointAtBeginning: add a new waypoint as a node at the beginning of the link list

-- addWaypointAtEnd
+    - I put an if statement to consider when the link list is empty
+- addWaypointAtEnd: add a new waypoint as a node at the end of the link list
+    - Similar to the the insert at beginning, I wrote an if statement for the edge case of an empty link list.
+    - I used an else statement for when the link is not empty when adding to the end of the link list

-- addWaypointAtIndex
+- addWaypointAtIndex:

 Deletion Methods:
 -